tse-coder/solar-challenge-week1/README.md

+# Solar Challenge Week 1

+## Overview
+This repository contains Week 1 of the Solar Challenge.
+The goal is to set up a reproducible Python environment, perform data profiling and cleaning for solar datasets, and create visual analyses, including an interactive Streamlit dashboard.

 ---
-# 🌞 Solar Challenge Week 1

-## 🧭 Overview
-This repository is for **Week 1 of the Solar Challenge**.
-The goal is to set up a clean and reproducible Python development environment with version control and CI/CD best practices using GitHub Actions.

----

-## 🧱 Folder Structure
+## Folder Structure

 ```markdown

 ├── .vscode/